Apple likes the MacBook Pro Touch Bar, but here's why I really don't

 My experience is the polar opposite from Schiller's boast a year ago: "If you want to set the volume or brightness, it's easier than ever before -- just a slide or a tap."

 For example, Safari shows open browser tabs in the Touch Bar, and I sometimes inadvertently switch tabs when trying to type a number on the keyboard.
-Or, now that Google's Chrome has Touch bar support, I've messed up web forms by hitting the Touch Bar reload button.
+Or now that Google's Chrome has Touch Bar support, I mess up web forms by hitting the Touch Bar reload button.
 Thank goodness some websites warn me I might lose information I've typed in.

 Fat finger error